aaron-grau/curic/ruby/projects/enumerables/README.md

 ```

 ### My Reject
-Write `my_reject` to takes a block and return a new array excluding
+Write `my_reject` to take a block and return a new array excluding
 elements that satisfy the block.

 Example: